obdasystems/grapholscape/README.md

 Run `npm run <target>` in the console.
 The main targets are:

-- `build` : do both builds (unminified & minified) for both web and electron app
+- `build` : do both builds (unminified & minified) for both web and electron app (transpiled with babel)
 - `start` : serve demo on `http://localhost:8000/demo` and run electron app from builds
 - `watch` : serve demo on `http://localhost:8000/demo` and watch for changes for automatic unminified rebuilding (debug on demo)
-- `watch:build` : do only unminified build and watch for changes
+- `watch:build` : do only unminified untranspiled build and watch for changes
 - `app` : run electron app
 - `app:dist` : create electron app packages for all platforms (win32, darwin, linux)
 - `dist` : update distribution js for npm etc.
+- `deploy` : copy `./build/grapholscape.min.js` to demo folder, publish it to gh-pages and remove it so demo in dev mode keep on using `./build/grapholscape.js`
+- `release` : run only after testing.
+Do builds in production, distribute builds, package electron app for all platforms and deploy web version to gh-pages

 ## Disclaimer
 Based on [cytoscape.js](http://js.cytoscape.org).